-Recommendation 4 – Once participation substantially increases, the PAs should consider splitting participants into cohorts based on the level of previous experience with SEM.
-For example, developing one cohort with participants who have no prior SEM exposure and a second cohort including participants who are familiar and have experience with SEM.
-This cohort breakout will provide training, coaching, and the level of interaction tailored to the needs of participants.
+Recommendation 4 – Once participation substantially increases, the Companies should consider splitting participants into cohorts based on the level of previous experience with SEM, for example, developing one cohort with participants who have no prior SEM exposure and a second cohort including participants who are familiar and have experience with SEM.
+This cohort breakout will provide training, coaching, and a level of interaction tailored to the needs of participants.
 The cohort approach can provide additional value from the interactions and collaboration among cohort members.

-Recommendation 5 – The PAs should ensure program implementers provide in-person, hands-on training opportunities, when possible, as customers perceive value of energy efficiency from these interactions.
-The PAs should ensure that a SEM specialist or expert should be present for in-person activities, such as the initial walkthrough, to increase the value that each participant receives from the exercise.
+Recommendation 5 – The Companies should ensure program implementation vendors provide in-person, hands-on training opportunities when possible, as customers perceive value in these interactions.
+Before the COVID-19 pandemic, research from other states with SEM programs indicated that nearly all offered in-person opportunities.
+The Companies should ensure that a SEM specialist or expert should be present for in-person activities, such as the initial walkthrough, to increase the value that each participant receives from the exercise.

-Conclusion 5 – The DNV evaluation team’s review of program material did not uncover any documents provided to program participants that clearly pertains to guidance and standards of data acquisition processes.
+Conclusion 5 – The DNV evaluation team’s review of program material from both Companies did not consistently uncover documents provided to program participants that clearly pertain to guidance and standards of data acquisition processes.
 An additional data collection challenge for many SEM programs is reluctance from participants to share proprietary data.
+A separate evaluation effort for Bonneville Power Administration found that regular, ongoing communication between the program and customer teams over multiple years resulted in the collection of high-quality data.

-Recommendation 6 – If obtaining proprietary data is a concern, the PAs and implementers can sign non-disclosure agreements with the facility, aggregate and anonymize data, and remove identifying metrics.
-The agreement should also allow evaluators to use the data. .
+Recommendation 6 – The Companies and implementation vendors should continue to maintain ongoing communication with customer sites throughout their participation in the program to best understand and attempt to alleviate data concerns, in order to collect high-quality data over multiple years.
+For example, if obtaining proprietary data is a concern, the Companies and implementation vendors can sign non-disclosure agreements with the facility, aggregate and anonymize data, and remove identifying metrics.
+The agreement should also allow evaluators to use the data.

-Conclusion 6 – The DNV evaluation team found that there was no independent review of implementer modeling approaches being undertaken by the utilities within the program..
+Conclusion 6 – The DNV evaluation team found that there was no independent review of implementation vendor modeling approaches being undertaken by one of the Companies within the program.

-Recommendation 7 – The PAs should ensure that the SEM calculation models developed by the implementers are carefully vetted independently in-house by the utilities or by a third-party vendor contracted by the utilities as a technical reviewer.
+Recommendation 7 – Both Companies should ensure that the SEM calculation models developed by the implementation vendors are carefully vetted independently in-house by the Companies or by a third-party vendor contracted by the Companies as a technical reviewer.

 INTRODUCTION